 6) Clothing

-Egypt is predominantly a Muslim country.
-On many sights, shorts, vests, and skirts are inappropriate.
-We would recommend you bring over some linen or cotton long sleeve clothes.
+Egypt is primarily a Muslim country, and at many sites, shorts, vests, and skirts may be considered inappropriate.
+We recommend packing lightweight, long-sleeve linen or cotton clothing to respect local customs.

 Setting up a Revolut account is simple and free.
-If you want to, you can download it through our referral link
+You can download it through our referral link if you’d like.

-Egypt enjoys warm weather year-round, so packing smart and light is key.
-We recommend a backpack over a trolley, especially if you’re traveling to multiple destinations.
-Here’s what you should pack for a week in Egypt:
+With warm weather year-round, packing light and smart is essential.
+We recommend a backpack instead of a trolley, especially if you’re visiting multiple destinations.
+Here’s what to pack for a week in Egypt:

 - Microfiber towel: Compact and quick-drying, it takes up less space than a regular towel.